 Several years ago, Ana and her husband unexpectedly became relative caregivers to their three nieces and nephew.
 They were taken aback by the lack of support and difficulty they experienced in the foster care system, including challenges in accessing college financial aid, Medi-Cal, mental health treatment and other benefits for their nieces.
 Two years later their youngest niece was placed under Ana and Carlos’ guardianship and their nephew reunified with his father in Mexico.

 Since then Ana has participated in Advisory Meetings with Casey Family Programs.
 In 2017 Ana and Carlos attended the GrandRally in Washington, DC where they advocated for relative caregivers.
 Today they are readily available to provide guidance and support to the children whenever they need it.
 The family resides in Chula Vista, California.
-Ana graduated from the University of California Berkeley and is currently working in Trust Services.
+Ana graduated from the University of California Berkeley.
 During her free time, Ana enjoys hiking.
 She is also a member of MANA de San Diego, an organization that empowers Latinas through education, leadership training, advocacy and community service.

 ROSALÌA F. ORNELAS